Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .output}

-Once the bam file has processed and binning has completed, you should see the following output.
+Once the `.bam` file has processed and binning has completed, the output will look like this:
 ~~~
 Thread 0 finished: pilon_short_read_alignment.bam with 97425751 reads and 95337444 readsWellMapped
 Creating depth matrix file: pilon.fasta.depth.txt